I guess you know by now that I have moved to the Back Bay neighborhood in Boston. But, what you may not know is how Back Bay got its name.

 If we look at a map of Boston today, we can see the neighborhood of Back Bay.
 The northern border is the mouth of the Charles River.
-Well, actually, if you don’t know where to look, it’s not that easy to see Back Bay or know the boundaries from this beautiful map.

 Even though the bay is now filled in with land (dirt), and yes, garbage, gravel, etc., it is still known as the Back Bay neighborhood of Boston.